ON THIS PAGE:

 - a four-colour palette consisting of yellow/cyan/magenta PLUS BLACK (the 4 colours in your colour printer).

-2. SEVEN DAY COLOUR WORKSHOP IN LESBOS, GREECE
+3. SEVEN DAY FACE & FIGURE ESSENTIALS WORKSHOP IN LESBOS, GREECE

-This is basically the same as the colour workshop described above, which I give in South Africa and Australia, but now moved to the magic setting of Molyvos, a world heritage site on the Greek island of Lesbos.
+This is basically the same as the face & figure workshop described above*, but now moved to the magic setting of Molyvos, a world heritage site on the Greek island of Lesbos.
 Douw Steyn and Frederik de Jager of The Talking Table contribute to making this experience unforgettable by presiding over fantastic conversations and dishing up their superb food.
 Talk to them and Andries (Hellenophiles all) about the music, culture, language, poetry, history and food of Greece, and Lesbos in particular.

 For more info, click here.